fmquina/magicbookproject/pages/mtg.md

 ---
-title: Exhibit
+title: Magic the Gathering
 layout: about
-permalink: /exhibit.html
+permalink: /mtg.html
 ---

-## *Magic: the Gathering* & collectible card games
+# *Magic: the Gathering*

 *Magic: the Gathering* is a collectible card game created by Richard Garfield and was first published in 1993.
 MTG, as it is known to its players, is acknowledged as the first collectible card game or CCG, and has since given rise to a new genre of card games which include the *Pokemon Trading Card Game* and *Yu-Gi-Oh!*